 Stanford University prohibits discrimination and harassment and provide equal opportunity for all employees and applicants for employment regardless of race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, age, sexual orientation, gender identity, veteran status, or any other trait or status protected by applicable law.

-Compliance and Ethics Helpline
+Ethics and Compliance Helpline

 Veteran and Disability Designation in Axess